jbcodeforce/kp-data-replication/docs/index.md

 | 4           | Event Streams on Cloud | Strimzi on OCP         | OCP/ Roks |
 | 5           | Event Streams on OCP   | Event Streams on Cloud | OCP / Roks |

+The connect column defines where the MirrorMaker 2 connect to.

 ### Local Kafka cluster to Event Streams on Cloud

 The goal is to demonstrate the replicate data from local Kafka cluster to Event Streams on IBM Cloud, which is running as managed service.
 The two scenarios and the step-by-step approach are presented in [this note](local-to-es.md).